Flea and Tick Prevention FAQs with our Gardner Veterinarian

 How can I tell if my pet has an issue with ticks or fleas?

 The most obvious sign of a pest problem is persistent itchiness and scratching.
 Fleas also leave reddish droppings that can appear where they sleep or in the pets fur.
 Fleas are small but can at times be seen hopping on or near the animal.
 Ticks are considerably larger and will try to embed their heads into the animal’s skin.
 Move your pet’s fur and check the skin closely to look for ticks that might have embedded themselves.

 How can I get rid of ticks and fleas?

 Flea shampoos can cleanse your pet but flea medication from your Gardner veterinarian is essential for flea prevention in the future.
 Tick medicine from your veterinarian in Gardner can help with tick prevention, but if a tick becomes embedded, it must be removed carefully.
 Try to get the tick to back out on its own by bringing a strong-smelling substance near it, such as nail polish remover.
-If your animal won’t sit still, bring them in to your Olathe veterinarian and we can assist you.
+If you continue to have trouble give us a call at Oakbrook and we can assist you.

 Contact Us Today

-Gardner veterinarian Gardner Animal Hospital has been serving pets and their owners in Gardner, Johnson County, Edgerton, Olathe, and Springhill for more than two decades.
-We’re here to provide you with expert assistance and guidance regarding issues related to ticks, fleas, parasites and other pet health problems.
+Our veterinarians at Oakbrook Animal Hospital have been caring for pets and their owners in Gardner, Edgerton, Olathe, and Springhill areas for more than two decades.
+We’re here to provide you with expert assistance and guidance regarding issues related to ticks, fleas, parasites along with all your other pet health problems.
 Call us today at 913-884-8778.